inspec/inspec/docs-chef-io/content/inspec/cloud_security.md

 [menu]
   [menu.inspec]
     title = "Cloud Security"
-    identifier = "inspec/reference/config.md Cloud Security"
+    identifier = "inspec/Cloud Security"
-    parent = "inspec/reference"
+    parent = "inspec"
-    weight = 60
+    weight = 35
 +++

-Cloud security is a cyber security discipline and involves the procedures, policies, controls, and technologies to secure cloud computing environments against unauthorized use/access, distributed denial of service (DDOS) attacks, hackers, malware, and other risks.
-The cloud provider and the customer share the responsibility of the cloud security in keeping data private and safe across online-based infrastructure, applications, platforms, and regulatory data compliance.
+Cloud security is a cyber security discipline involving the procedures, policies, controls, and technologies to secure cloud computing environments against unauthorized use/access, distributed denial of service (DDOS) attacks, hackers, malware, and other risks.
+The cloud provider and the customer share the cloud security responsibility in keeping data private and safe across online-based infrastructure, applications, platforms, and regulatory data compliance.

 ## Why is Cloud Security important?

 Cloud adoption is rapidly growing.
 With the growing transition to cloud-based environments, the dynamic nature of infrastructure management, especially in scaling applications and services, can bring many challenges to enterprises when adequately resourcing their departments.
 These as-a-service models allow organizations the ability to offload several time-consuming and IT-related tasks.

 As companies migrate to the cloud, understanding the security requirements for keeping data safe has become crucial.
-While third-party cloud computing providers such as Amazon Web Services (AWS), and Microsoft Azure may take on cloud-infrastructure management, the responsibility of data asset security and accountability lies on the company itself.
+While third-party cloud computing providers such as Amazon Web Services (AWS) and Microsoft Azure may take on cloud-infrastructure management, the responsibility of data asset security and accountability lies on the company itself.

 Security threats have become more advanced as the digital landscape continues to evolve.
 These threats explicitly target cloud computing providers due to an organization's overall lack of visibility in data access and movement.
 Without taking active steps to improve their cloud security, organizations can face significant governance and compliance risks when managing client information, regardless of where it is stored.

-## What does Cloud Responsibility Model Mean?
+## What does the Cloud Responsibility Model Mean?

 A shared responsibility model is a cloud security framework that dictates the security obligations of a cloud computing provider and its users to ensure accountability.
-This shared model can help relieve the customer's operational burden as AWS operates, manages and controls the components from the host operating system and virtualization layer down to the physical security of the facilities in which the service operates.
-Security and Compliance are a shared responsibility between AWS and the customer.
+This shared model can help relieve the customer's operational burden as AWS operates, manages, and controls the components from the host operating system and virtualization layer down to the physical security of the facilities in which the service operates. **Security** and **Compliance** are a shared responsibility between AWS and the customer.

 In other words, the shared responsibility model means the cloud provider is responsible for the security of the cloud, while the customer for security in the cloud.

 ## What is Cloud Security Posture Management (CSPM)?

 CSPM automates the identification and remediation of risks across cloud infrastructures, including Infrastructure as a Service (IaaS), Software as a Service (Saas), and Platform as a Service (PaaS).
 CSPM is used for risk visualization and assessment, incident response, compliance monitoring, and DevOps integration and can uniformly apply best practices for cloud security to hybrid, multi-cloud, and container environments.
-CSPM invloves threat intelligence, detection, and remediation that works across complex collections of cloud-based applications.
+CSPM involves threat intelligence, detection, and remediation that works across complex collections of cloud-based applications.

-CSPM tools play an esential role in securing a cloud environment by reducing the possibility of data breaches.
+CSPM tools play an essential role in securing a cloud environment by reducing the possibility of data breaches.
 According to Gartner, misconfiguration of the cloud environment is one of the more common mistakes in the cloud that can lead to a data breach.
 Using a CSPM tool can reduce cloud-based security incidents due to misconfigurations by 80%.

-## Chef Cloud Security
+## Introducing Chef's Cloud Security

 Chef Cloud Security extends DevSecOps with compliance support for native cloud assets, enabling end-to-end management of on-premise, cloud, and native cloud resources.
 In addition, it targets DevOps success in enterprise deployments to deliver a unified and scalable platform that accelerates the delivery of secure and compliant application releases in mixed computing environments.